MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/using-crescendo-cmdlets.md

 > schema, creating the configuration by editing the JSON file is the preferred method for authoring
 > a configuration.
 This article is provided as an example for how the cmdlets could be used.

-## Example - Create a configuration for two cmdlets
+## Create a configuration for two cmdlets

 This example shows how to create the configuration for two cmdlets that wrap the Windows command-line tool `VSSAdmin.exe`.
 Specifically, the script creates cmdlets for the